Liana64/fish-config/README.md

 ## Installation

+Install fish and clone this repository directly into `~/.config/fish/conf.d/`

-Create an env file in `~/.config/fish/conf.d/` and configure the below variables as needed:
+Then, create an env file in `~/.config/fish/conf.d/` and configure the below variables as needed:

 Variable | Description
 -- | --